Femur Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Lesser Trochanter

-In human anatomy, the lesser trochanter is a small, cone-shaped bump on the inside of the femur (thigh bone).
-It is located where the shaft of the femur meets the neck of the femur, towards the back and slightly below.
+In human anatomy, the lesser trochanter is a small, cone-shaped bump inside the femur (thigh bone).
+It is located where the shaft of the femur meets the neck of the femur, towards the back and slightly below.[1]

 The main function of the lesser trochanter is to serve as the attachment point for the iliopsoas muscle, which is important for hip movement.[1]